Workers’ Compensation Insurance: Meaning & Most Frequently Asked Questions

-Whether you are a worker or an employer, understanding how the workers' compensation system works will benefit you tremendously.
+Whether you are an employee or an employer, understanding how the workers' compensation system works will benefit you tremendously.
 It is based on a trade-off between employers and their employees, whereby employees are entitled to receive immediate, quality medical care for on-the-job injuries or illnesses, regardless of who is at fault, and employers are responsible for providing this care.
 In return, employees will not be able to sue employers over those injuries.

 Under federal law, all employers must provide workers’ compensation insurance even if they have just one employee.
 If that employee gets injured in the line of work, you will have to pay them workers’ compensation benefits.
 For example, if you run a small logistics company with two truck drivers, if one of those drivers gets involved in an accident and gets injured, you, as an employer, will be responsible for their medical care until they’re able to resume work, whether the accident was due to their fault or not.